astrostitch/Poke-Fights/README.md

 ### Install Visual Studio Code

-To Install it You have to check if the interpreter is "python 3.11.10 ('.env':venv)"
+To Install for linux it You have to check if the interpreter is "python 3.11.10 ('.env':venv)"

+To Install for windows it You have to check if the interpreter is "python 3.11.9 ('.venv':venv)"

 >image to refer the interpreter